 Much has changed since Arsenal were beaten 6-3 by Manchester City at the Etihad Stadium in the Premier League last season.
 Both teams went on to win domestic honours, with City taking the Premier League crown and Arsenal coming from behind to win the FA Cup final.
 While Arsenal have invested heavily to bring in reinforcements, Manchester City have supplemented their title winning squad with some quality players.

 On paper, we could be in for a more even game this time around but much depends on the fitness of the two teams in their preparation for the curtain raiser to the Premier League season, the Community Shield.
 While both sides have no dearth of quality, it could well be the teams’ overall tactical approach that decides this game.
+Fitness is an important aspect of the game, players need to be in top physical condition so they have the stamina to be on the pitch.
+Luckily they can monitor that through advanced technology that can support their fitness goals, from Fitbits, for which they can get some new Fitbit bands, to pulse monitors to see how their bodies are responding to their playing.

 How will Arsenal cope with the physicality of City’s midfield?